Skip to main content

 miraDry70-80%Longer-lastingNon-invasiveExpensive, may need multiple

-Micro-Curettage90-95%Permanent✅ One-time cureRecovery period needed
+Micro-Curettage90-95%Long-Lasting✅ One-time long-term improvementRecovery period needed

 Recommended Treatment Strategy